semantic-release-plus/semantic-release-plus/packages/srp/docs/support/FAQ.md

 ## How can I change the type of commits that trigger a release?

-By default **semantic-release** uses the [Angular Commit Message Conventions](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines) and triggers releases based on the following rules:
+By default **semantic-release-plus** uses the [Angular Commit Message Conventions](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines) and triggers releases based on the following rules:

 | Commit                      | Release type               |
 | --------------------------- | -------------------------- |